procitec/spyder-watchlist/README.md

 ## Usage

+* Rearranging of expressions: Use Drag & Drop
 * Changing an existing expression: Double click on expression (first column)
 * Adding a new expression
   * Toolbar `+` button
   * Menu entry in right-click menu (anywhere in the table)
   * Double click at the end of the table (only possible if there is no scrollbar)
-  * Drag & drop of text.
+  * Drag & Drop text.
 If the text consists of multiple lines, each line is added as an expression.
-* Removing an expression
-  * Toolbar `-` button.
-The currently selected expression is removed.
+* Removing expressions.
+The following actions remove the currently selected
+  expressions:
+  * Toolbar `-` button
-  * Menu entry in right-click menu.
-The selected expression is removed.
+  * Menu entry in right-click menu
+  * `Del` keyboard key
 * There is also a “Remove all expression” action in the toolbar and right-click menu